 Well that was weevely for you.
 Hope that was helpful.

-Good morning everybody.
-In Part 1 of this series, we saw how one of the most popular shells can be used to hack a website.
+Hello Aspiring Hackers.
+In this howto, we will learn about Webshells provided by default in Kali Linux.
+In a previous article , we saw how one of the most popular shells can be used to hack a website.
 However popularity has its own disadvantages, at the least in the field of cyber security.
 The C99 php shell is very well known among the antivirus.
 Any common antivirus will easily detect it as malware.
 Although it is unlikely that web servers will be installed with antivirus, still it is good to stay one step ahead.
 So today we will see some of the least popular but still effective web shells.

 As you all know, Kali Linux is one of the best pen testing distros available.
 It would be very disappointing if it didn’t have web shells in its arsenal.
 Open a terminal and navigate to the directory “/usr/share/webshells” as shown below.
 As you can see, web shells are classified according to the language of the website we are trying to hack.
 Today we will see about PHP shells.
 So go into that directory and do an “ls”.
 You can see the shells below.